Coming to Terms

 Decentralized Finance (DeFi)

 DeFi is an evolving form of finance that removes the need for centralized institutions or other intermediaries.
-Through peer-to-peer exchanges, individuals are able to conduct transactions without the need for a central authority — lending, borrowing, yield farming, for example.
+Through peer-to-peer exchanges, individuals are able to conduct transactions without the need for a central authority — lending, borrowing, staking and yield generation, for example.
 The benefits of DeFi include accessibility, fee and interest rate negotiations, security, transparency, and autonomy.

 Delegated Proof-of-Stake (DPoS)